Recovering 3D Human Mesh from Monocular Images: A Survey: Human Mesh Recovery

 \emph{One-stage Frameworks}.
-A simple feed-forward network generates pose and shape estimates in a single pathway.
 In a one-stage framework, convolutional backbones like ResNet~\cite{he2016deep} and HRNet~\cite{wang2020deep} are employed as an encoder to generate a global feature~\cite{kanazawa2018end,kolotouros2019convolutional,kolotouros2019learning} or spatial feature~\cite{yao2019densebody,zhang2021pymaf}.
 As for the decoders, the Iterative Error Feedback (IEF) loop in HMR~\cite{kanazawa2018end} reduces the prediction risk compared to regressing in one go.
 However, it reuses the same global feature during iteration, making the regressor hardly perceive spatial information.
-PyMAF~\cite{zhang2021pymaf} propose a mesh alignment feedback that leverages mesh-aligned evidence sampled from spatial feature maps to correct parameters in each loop.
-Moreover, GraphCMR~\cite{kolotouros2019convolutional} attaches the global feature to vertices and employs a Graph-CNN to parse neighborhood vertex-vertex interactions and then regress 3D coordinates of each vertex.
-The decoder in \cite{yao2019densebody,zeng20203d} comprises of up-sampling and convolutional layers to generate UV position maps.
-In~\cite{kolotouros2021probabilistic}, a global feature vector is fed to a conditional normalizing flow to decode the probability distribution over pose parameters. \cite{lin2021end, lin2021mesh} leverage the transformer as a decoder to model non-local intersections among mesh vertices and joints, which complements convolutional operations.
+PyMAF~\cite{zhang2021pymaf} proposes a mesh alignment feedback that leverages mesh-aligned evidence sampled from spatial feature maps to correct parameters in each loop. \rv{HUND~\cite{zanfir2021neural} utilizes multiple RNN layers, with shared parameters and internal memory, to optimize the result stage by stage.} GraphCMR~\cite{kolotouros2019convolutional} attaches the global feature to vertices and employs a Graph-CNN to parse neighborhood vertex-vertex interactions and then regress the 3D coordinates of each vertex.
+The decoder in \cite{yao2019densebody,zeng20203d} comprises up-sampling and convolutional layers to generate UV position maps.
+In~\cite{kolotouros2021probabilistic}, a global feature vector is fed to a conditional normalizing flow to decode the probability distribution over pose parameters. \rv{ ImpHMR~\cite{cho2023implicit} introduces the neural feature fields and learns the 3D shape and pose with volume-rendered features.
+HMR 2.0~\cite{goel20234d} uses ViT~\cite{dosovitskiy2020image} as the image encoder and a standard transformer decoder with multi-head self-attention to make predictions. } METRO~\cite{lin2021end} and Graphormer~\cite{lin2021mesh} leverage an encoder-based transformer as a decoder to model non-local intersections among mesh vertices and joints, which complements convolutional operations. \rv{Following METRO~\cite{lin2021end}, the follow-up works improve the architecture from the aspects of reducing computational cost~\cite{cho2022cross,zheng2023potter,Dou2023TORE}, leveraging pixel-aligned features~\cite{zhang2021pymaf} in their architectures~\cite{kim2023sampling,yoshiyasu2023deformable}, or fusing 2D and 3D features~\cite{Li2023JOTR}. }